-The term "sound novel" (サウンドノベル) originates from Chunsoft's popular Sound Novel franchise, which began with the Super Famicom release of Otogirisou in 1992, but eventually grew into a genre title that encompassed games from multiple companies that mimicked the style of Chunsoft's games.
+The term "sound novel" (サウンドノベル) originates from Chunsoft's popular Sound Novel franchise, which began with the Super Famicom release of Otogirisou in 1992, but eventually grew into its own genre with many companies mimicking the style of Chunsoft's games.
 However, the term itself, "sound novel," is trademarked by Chunsoft so other developers seldom use the word to classify their own games and Japanese fans often use the term "novel game" to describe the genre it inspired.

-Sound novels are an evolution of Japanese adventure games with their main characteristic being their focus on reading rather than problem solving, with text usually covering the entire screen and other visuals often being deemphasized or minimalist in style.
+Sound novels are basically gamified digital books that evolved out of the Japanese adventure genre.
+They focus mainly on reading instead of problem solving, with text usually covering the entire screen and other visuals often being de-emphasized or minimalist in style.
 Interactions are limited to making choices that lead to different endings but there are some titles that have linear narratives with no choice making.
-As may be expected from the genre's name, sound and music are heavily used to immerses the player in the story.
+As may be expected from the genre's name, sound and music are also heavily used to immerses the player in the story.

 - Japanese Wikipedia Page